Leukemia: Signs and symptoms

 The most common symptoms in children are easy bruising, pale skin, fever, and an enlarged spleen or liver.

 Damage to the bone marrow, by way of displacing the normal bone marrow cells with higher numbers of immature white blood cells, results in a lack of blood platelets, which are important in the blood clotting process.
 This means people with leukemia may easily become bruised, bleed excessively, or develop pinprick bleeds (petechiae).

 White blood cells, which are involved in fighting pathogens, may be suppressed or dysfunctional.
 This could cause the person's immune system to be unable to fight off a simple infection or to start attacking other body cells.
 Because leukemia prevents the immune system from working normally, some people experience frequent infection, ranging from infected tonsils, sores in the mouth, or diarrhea to life-threatening pneumonia or opportunistic infections.

 Finally, the red blood cell deficiency leads to anemia, which may cause dyspnea and pallor.

-Some people experience other symptoms, such as fevers, chills, night sweats, weakness in the limbs, feeling fatigued and other common flu-like symptoms.
+Some people experience other symptoms, such as fevers, chills, night sweats, weakness in the limbs, feeling fatigued, and other common flu-like symptoms.
 Some people experience nausea or a feeling of fullness due to an enlarged liver and spleen; this can result in unintentional weight loss.
-Blasts affected by the disease may come together and become swollen in the liver or in the lymph nodes causing pain and leading to nausea.
+Blasts affected by the disease may come together and become swollen in the liver or in the lymph nodes, causing pain and leading to nausea.
+Symptoms can be excessive sweating, especially at night, as well as weight loss without attempts at losing weight.

 If the leukemic cells invade the central nervous system, then neurological symptoms (notably headaches) can occur.
 Uncommon neurological symptoms like migraines, seizures, or coma can occur as a result of brain stem pressure.
 All symptoms associated with leukemia can be attributed to other diseases.
 Consequently, leukemia is always diagnosed through medical tests.

 The word leukemia, which means 'white blood', is derived from the characteristic high white blood cell count that presents in most affected people before treatment.
 The high number of white blood cells is apparent when a blood sample is viewed under a microscope, with the extra white blood cells frequently being immature or dysfunctional.
 The excessive number of cells can also interfere with the level of other cells, causing further harmful imbalance in the blood count.

 Some people diagnosed with leukemia do not have high white blood cell counts visible during a regular blood count.
 This less-common condition is called aleukemia.
-The bone marrow still contains cancerous white blood cells that disrupt the normal production of blood cells, but they remain in the marrow instead of entering the bloodstream, where they would be visible in a blood test.
+The bone marrow still contains cancerous white blood cells that disrupt normal production of blood cells, but they remain in the marrow instead of entering the bloodstream, where they would be visible in a blood test.
 For a person with aleukemia, the white blood cell counts in the bloodstream can be normal or low.
 Aleukemia can occur in any of the four major types of leukemia, and is particularly common in hairy cell leukemia.